Last Updated on September 18, 2023

-The Namibian desert is home to some of the highest sand dunes in the entire world and in the region of Erongo sports like sand surfing and dune skiing have gained much popularity amongst locals and tourists, while the dunes of Sossuvlei are favorited by desert hikers and climbers.
+The deserts of Namibia are home to some of the highest sand dunes in the entire world and in the region of Erongo sports like sand surfing and dune skiing have gained much popularity amongst locals and tourists, especially on the dunes near Swakopmund and Walvis Bay, whereas the dunes of Sossuvlei are favorited by desert hikers and climbers.

 Swakopmund is a tourist-friendly resort town located in the north-western coast of Namibia and the most beloved spot by sandboarders in the country.

 Sandboarding is a very popular recreational activity in Swakopmund and there are plenty of companies which will pick you up at your hotel and take you to the dunes and then back at your accommodation.

 When you pick a company, make sure that they have actual sandboarding equipment and not cardboards.
 A real sandboard will make you slide faster and minimize risk of injury.
 Do not attempt stand-up boarding if your board is not equipped with foot straps.

 There are many tour operators offering sandboarding as a stand-alone activity or as part of a sand duning package.
 If you love animals, you can enjoy sandboarding as part of a desert safari quad tour.
 We recommend using a renowned company that offers sandboarding boards rather than cardboard sleds:

 Tours by Civitatis:

 Walvis Bay is where you can find the popular Dune 7, which offers great drops at 1256 feet (383 metres) of height.
 Dune 7 can be quite difficult to climb so it’s best to go there with a quad bike as you will have to hike back on top of the dune after every sandboard ride.

 There are plenty of local operators organizing dune boarding in the area, but most of them will offer you a cardboard for sledding.
 If you are planning to do stand-up boarding, it is best to choose a well-known operator with adequate equipment.